imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 # Angular

-This is a quick start guide to show you how to integrate ImageKit in a Angular application.
+This is a quick start guide to show you how to integrate ImageKit in an Angular application.
 The code samples covered here are hosted on GitHub: [https://github.com/imagekit-samples/quickstart/tree/master/angular](https://github.com/imagekit-samples/quickstart/tree/master/angular).

 This guide walks you through the following topics: ‌